rcl-common/RCL.Authorization/README.md

 ```

-Use the service ass follows
+Use the service as follows

 ```csharp
 string resource = "https://management.core.windows.net";